shopware/shopware/src/Docs/Resources/platform-updates/_archive.md

 <h3>2019-02-01: Storefront building pipeline</h3>

-<p>The Shopware platform&nbsp;Storefront Building Pipline provides the developer with the ability to use a Node.js based tech stack to build the storefront.</p>
+<p>Shopware 6&nbsp;Storefront Building Pipline provides the developer with the ability to use a Node.js based tech stack to build the storefront.</p>

 <p><strong>This has many advantages:</strong></p>